-Firstly, secretaries and mayors have different potential rewards that they can obtain through data fabrication.
-As summarized earlier, secretaries can significantly increase their chances of direct promotion to a position with real authority at the vice-provincial-level by improving GDP performance, creating a strong incentive for such promotion.
-However, the same does not hold true for mayors.
+Firstly, Secretaries and Mayors have different potential rewards that they can obtain through data fabrication.
+As summarized earlier, Secretaries can significantly increase their chances of direct promotion to a position of real authority at the vice-provincial-level by improving GDP performance, creating a strong incentive for such promotion.
+However, the same does not hold true for Mayors.
 It's extremely rare for "normal" prefecture mayors (those where the prefecture secretary is not a standing member of the provincial party committee, not the capital of the province, and not the most/second most important prefecture of the province) to be promoted to any vice-provincial-level positions.

-Furthermore, secretaries have a motivation to start manipulating GDP data in their first year of office because by the second year when the data is published, they will have completed one year in their position and become eligible for promotion.
+Furthermore, Secretaries have a motivation to start manipulating GDP data in their first year of office because by the second year when the data is published, they will have completed one year in their position and become eligible for promotion.
 Secretaries need to be cautious about manipulating GDP growth too significantly in a certain year, as if they artificially inflate the growth and don't receive a promotion in the following year, it could make it harder to manipulate data in the future and reduce their chances of promotion.
-However, for secretaries who are 55 years old, this concern might not apply, since secretaries over 55 has barely no incentive to manipulate data.
-As a result, there's two sharp changes, one happened between age 54 and age 55, that for secretaries at age 54 or earlier, they need to worry about the potential future cost of GDP manipulation, but for secretaries at age 55 or later, they don't need to worry about that.
-The other change happened between age 55 and age 56, for secretaries at age 55 or earlier, they have incentive to bump the GDP growth, but for secretaries at age 56 or later, they have no incentive to do so.
+However, for secretaries who are 55 years old, this concern might not apply.
 This explains why secretaries at the age of 55 might be more inclined to manipulate data.
-To test the prediction of my model that secretary at age 55 have more incentive to manipulate GDP than secretary at other age, I ran the following regression: